thomasw/djproxy/README.md

-HttpProxys support custom middleware for preprocessing data from downstream to be sent to upstream endpoints and for preprocessing response data before it is sent back downstream. `X-Forwarded-Host`, `X-Forwarded-For`, and the `ProxyPassRevere` functionality area all implemented as middleware.
+HttpProxys support custom middleware for preprocessing data from downstream to be sent to upstream endpoints and for preprocessing response data before it is sent back downstream. `X-Forwarded-Host`, `X-Forwarded-For`, `X-Forwarded-Proto` and the `ProxyPassRevere` functionality area all implemented as middleware.

 HttProxy views are configured to execute particular middleware by setting their `proxy_middleware` attribute.
-The following HttpProxy would attach XFF and XFH headers, but not preform the ProxyPassReverse header translation:
+The following HttpProxy would attach XFF and XFH headers, but not preform the ProxyPassReverse header translation or attach an XFP header:

 ```python
 class ReverseProxy(HttpProxy):